Typical Finnish things you should try | Finnair Israel

 Unique dishes – karjalanpiirakka and salmiakki

+Finland offers a wide range of dishes and flavors unique to the country.
 One of the most famous Finnish dishes is karjalanpiirakka, Karelian pies in English.
-They originate from the Karelia region and consist of rye crust filled with rice porridge with egg butter on the topping.
-Finns love them so much that they eat them for breakfast and snacks, and even serve them at business events as well as weddings.
+They originate from the Karelia region and consist of a rye crust filled with rice porridge with egg butter as the topping.
+Finns love them so much that they eat them for breakfast and snacks and even serve them at events from business meetings to weddings.

 Finns love different kinds of sweets and the wide selection in Finnish stores often amazes foreigners.
-One of our favourites, Salmiakki, salty liquorice in English is, as the name tells, a type of liquorice with a salty taste.
-Typically, it is eaten as candy, but you’ll find other food like ice cream, chocolate and alcohol flavoured with it.
-This delicacy is not for everyone, but you’ll need to try and see how you like it!
-Did you know that you can also buy liquorice on Finnair flights?
-Our Nordic Kitchen Onboard menu includes two different sweet bags for you to try.
+One of our favourites is Salmiakki – salty liquorice in English – a type of liquorice with a distinct salty flavor, as the name suggests.
+Typically, it is eaten as candy, but you’ll find other delicacies like ice cream, chocolate and alcohol with the taste of salmiakki.
+Salmiakki might not be for everyone but give it a try and see what you think!
+If you want to give it a try, you can also buy liquorice on our flights.
+Our Nordic Kitchen Onboard menu features two different sweet bags containing salmiakki.

 Campfire coffee & sausage

-When Finns go hiking, the essential part of the outdoor recreation is making a campfire.
-Often it crowns the whole experience.
-Sitting by a campfire, enjoying the tranquility of the forest with a warm cup of campfire coffee is everything you need to feel relaxed.
-Combine your coffee break with sausage, grilled in the campfire and topped with mustard and ketchup and here you have one of the most Finnish things you can do.
+When Finns go hiking, the essential part of outdoor recreation is making a campfire, which often crowns the whole experience.
+Sitting by a campfire, enjoying the tranquility of the forest with a warm cup of campfire coffee in your hand is everything you need to feel relaxed.
+Combine your coffee break with a sausage grilled over a campfire, topped with mustard and ketchup, and you have one of the most Finnish experiences you can enjoy.

-Remember that in Finland’s national parks, campfires are only allowed in designated spots if there are no grass or forest fire warnings.
-And take away everything you brought along after leaving the camp.
+Just keep in mind that in Finland’s national parks, campfires are only allowed in designated spots – and only if there are no grass or forest fire warnings.
+When you leave, take all your belongings and any litter with you to help protect the environment and to leave the spot clean and ready for the next visitors.

 Navigated to page: Typical Finnish things you should try